-- Send Param Changes if active, every parameter that is edited in the plug-in will sends its parameter settings immediately to a connected Blofeld hardware and changes the corresponding parameter. - Receive Program Change if active, the Blofeld hardware receives program changes from the Blofeld plug-in, when a new sound program is selected. - MIDI Thru if active, the Blofeld hardware receives the same MIDI data that is sent into the Blofeld plug-in. - Receive SysEx Dumps if active, the Blofeld hardware receives SysEx data from the Blofeld plug-in
+- Send Parameter Changes if active, every parameter that is edited in the software will sends its parameter settings immediately to a connected Blofeld hardware and changes the corresponding parameter. - Receive Program Change if active, the Blofeld hardware receives program changes from the Blofeld software, when a new sound program is selected. - MIDI Thru if active, the Blofeld hardware receives the same MIDI data that is sent into the Blofeld software. - Receive SysEx Dumps if active, the Blofeld hardware receives SysEx data from the Blofeld software.